-The potential correlation between defined volumes of services in (mainly inpatient) facilities and quality has been investigated for more than 40 years [505].
-Since 2003, the G-BA has set so-called binding minimum volume standards for hospitals in accordance with §137 (3) Sentence 1 No. 2 SGB V for certain inpatient elective services: Hospitals may only provide and bill the corresponding services if the competent hospital operators convincingly demonstrate to the regional associations of the health insurance funds that they will at least meet the minimum volume standards in the next year on the basis of the volume of services achieved in the previous year.
+The potential correlation between defined volumes of services in (mainly inpatient) facilities and quality has been investigated for more than 40 years [494].
+Since 2003, the G-BA has set so-called binding minimum volume standards for hospitals in accordance with \$137 (3) Sentence 1 No. 2 SGB V - old version, now \$136b (3) Sentence 1 No. 2 SGB V - for certain inpatient elective services: Hospitals may only provide and bill the corresponding services if the competent hospital operators convincingly demonstrate to the regional associations of the health insurance funds that they will at least meet the minimum volume standards in the next year on the basis of the volume of services achieved in the previous year.

-These minimum volume regulations are binding for hospitals licensed according to §108 SGB V and specify in which case a hospital site may provide the services for which minimum volumes have been specified [274].
+These minimum volume regulations are binding for hospitals licensed according to §108 SGB V and specify in which case a hospital site may provide the services for which minimum volumes have been specified [269].
 However, some exceptional rules apply.
 For example, emergencies, as a matter of principle, remain unaffected by the minimum volume regulation.
 Or the authorities of the federal states ("Länder") responsible for hospital planning can determine exceptional rules for those services where the application of the minimum volume regulation could endanger guaranteeing the provision of area-wide health care for the population.

-In order to specify a new minimum volume or to review an existing one, the G-BA can commission IQWiG with the scientific assessment of the correlation between volume of services and quality for a specific medical procedure (§136 [1] Sentence 2 SGB V and Rules of Procedure of the G-BA [276]).
+In order to specify a new minimum volume or to review an existing one, the G-BA can commission IQWiG with the scientific assessment of the correlation between volume of services and quality for a specific medical procedure (§136b (1) Sentence 1 No. 2 SGB V and Chapter 8 §16 (5) Sentence 1 No. 1 of the Rules of Procedure of the G-BA [271]).

-5.2.2 Information basis and assessment
+5.3.2 Information basis and assessment